akveo/react-native-ui-kitten/docs/src/articles/guides/branding.md

 # Branding

-While UI Kitten supports 2 built-in themes provided by Eva Design System, you still able to create your own, based on needs of your brand.
-In this guide we will learn how to create custom theme, apply custom fonts and more.
+While UI Kitten supports 2 built-in themes provided by Eva Design System, you still able to create your own, based on the needs of your brand.
+In this guide, we will learn how to create a custom theme, apply custom fonts and more.

 <hr>

 ## Theming

-Eva Design System provides a powerful and easy to use deep learning tool for generating colors and .
+Eva Design System provides a powerful and easy to use deep learning tool for generating colors.
 Navigate to <a href="https://colors.eva.design" target="_blank">colors.eva.design</a> to generate a UI Kitten theme.

-Start with picking primary color of the application.
+Start with picking the primary color of the application.

 ![image](assets/images/articles/guides/branding-pick-color.gif)